City Guides

 Famous Murals in Los Angeles

 Street art in Los Angeles is famous for a reason, but not every single one of the Los Angeles murals is worth the drive.
 This is a collection of the best of the best.
 If you’re loving art-filled team building activities in Los Angeles or interactive date ideas in Los Angeles, you’ve come to the right place.
+In order to capture these murals professionally, try out a few photography classes in Los Angeles.

 1. Collette Miller’s Angel Wings